-A. A Declaration that the Defendant's Union's continued withdrawal of union membership dues from Plaintiff's paychecks is unlawful;

-B. A Declaration that the Plaintiff's contract with his union was rescinded or terminated upon the Plaintiff's resignation or are otherwise invalid;

-C. A refund of all union membership dues improperly withheld;

-D. Because the Union has acted in bad faith, vexatiously, wantonly, obdurately, or for oppressive reasons, an award of Plaintiff's costs and attorneys' fees;

-E. A declaration stating that SERB does not have jurisdiction to grant relief relating to contractual disputes over union membership contracts and this Court does have such jurisdiction; and

-F. Any further relief the Court deems just and equitable.
+- A. A Declaration that the Defendant Unions' continued withdrawal of union membership dues from Plaintiff's paychecks is unlawful; - B. A Declaration that the Plaintiff's contract with her union was rescinded or terminated upon the Plaintiff's resignation or are otherwise invalid; - C. A refund of all union membership dues improperly withheld; - D. Because the Union has acted in bad faith, vexatiously, wantonly, obdurately, or for oppressive reasons, an award of Plaintiff's costs and attorneys' fees; - E. A declaration stating whether this Court or SERB has jurisdiction to grant relief relating to contractual disputes set forth in this Complaint; and - F. Any further relief the Court deems just and equitable.

+Plaintiff demands a jury on all issues so triable.